kristynlang/pylc_v2.0/README.md

 [2]<a name="ref-2"></a> Julie Fortin.
 Landscape and biodiversity change in the Willmore Wilderness Park through Repeat Photography.
 MSc thesis, University of Victoria, 2015.

+[3]<a name="ref-3"></a> Maya Frederickson.
+When the flame goes out: an exploration of landscape change using repeat photography related to Indigenous burning in Kananaskis Country, Alberta.
+MSc thesis, University of Victoria, 2022.

-[3]<a name="ref-3"></a> Olaf Ronneberger, Philipp Fischer, and Thomas Brox.
+[4]<a name="ref-4"></a> Olaf Ronneberger, Philipp Fischer, and Thomas Brox.
 U-net: Convolutional networks for biomedical image segmentation.
 Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), 9351:234–241, 2015.
 ISSN 16113349. doi: 10.1007/ 978-3-319-24574-4 28. (http://lmb.informatik.uni-freiburg.de/).

-[4]<a name="ref-4"></a> Liang Chieh Chen, George Papandreou, Iasonas Kokkinos, Kevin Murphy, and Alan L. Yuille.
+[5]<a name="ref-5"></a> Liang Chieh Chen, George Papandreou, Iasonas Kokkinos, Kevin Murphy, and Alan L. Yuille.
 DeepLab: Semantic Image Segmentation with Deep Convolutional Nets, Atrous Convolution, and Fully Connected CRFs.
 IEEE Transactions on Pattern Analysis and Machine Intelligence, 40(4):834–848, 2018.
 ISSN 01628828. doi: 10.1109/TPAMI.2017.2699184.

+[6]<a name="ref-6"></a> Tanya Taggart-Hodge.
+A century of landscape-level changes in the Bow watershed, Alberta, Canada, and implications for flood management.
+MSc thesis, University of Victoria, 2016.

-[5]<a name="ref-5"></a> Philipp Krähenbühl and Vladlen Koltun.
+[7]<a name="ref-7"></a> Philipp Krähenbühl and Vladlen Koltun.
 Parameter learning and convergent infer- ence for dense random fields.
 30th International Conference on Machine Learning, ICML 2013, 28(PART 2):1550–1558, 2013.